tipoqueno/UI-Design/README.md

 ### Principles

-- :star: [Principles of User Interface Design](https://bokardo.com/principles-of-user-interface-design/) - 19 Principles by Joshua Porter (Bokardo)
+- :star: [Principles of User Interface Design](https://bokardo.com/principles-of-user-interface-design/) - 19 Principles by Joshua Porter.

-- [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) - They are called "heuristics" because they are broad rules of thumb and not specific usability guidelines, by Jakob Nielsen
+- [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) - They are called "heuristics" because they are broad rules of thumb and not specific usability guidelines, by Jakob Nielsen.

-- [First Principles of Interaction Design (Revised & Expanded)](http://asktog.com/atc/principles-of-interaction-design/) - The following principles are fundamental to the design and implementation of effective interfaces, whether for traditional GUI environments, the web, mobile devices, wearables, or Internet-connected smart devices, by Bruce Tognazzini
+- [First Principles of Interaction Design (Revised & Expanded)](http://asktog.com/atc/principles-of-interaction-design/) - The following principles are fundamental to the design and implementation of effective interfaces, whether for traditional GUI environments, the web, mobile devices, wearables, or Internet-connected smart devices, by Bruce Tognazzini.

-- [Principles of user interface design](https://en.wikipedia.org/wiki/Principles_of_user_interface_design) - 6 principles by Constantine/Lockwood
+- [Principles of user interface design](https://en.wikipedia.org/wiki/Principles_of_user_interface_design) - 6 principles by Constantine/Lockwood.

-- [Classroom: Five Essential Principles of Interaction Design](https://tv.adobe.com/show/classroom-five-essential-principles-of-interaction-design/) - Interactive Experience Design Expert David Hogue focuses on five key principles of interaction design
+- [Classroom: Five Essential Principles of Interaction Design](https://tv.adobe.com/show/classroom-five-essential-principles-of-interaction-design/) - Interactive Experience Design Expert David Hogue focuses on five key principles of interaction design.

 ### Books